flatironinstitute/nixpack/README.md

 You could specify more extern packages in bootstrap to speed up bootstrapping.

 You could also add additional bootstrap layers by setting the bootstrap compiler `resolver` to a different set.
-It's also possible to specify `resolver` for other packages, or `buildResolver` to resolve only build-time dependencies.
+It's also possible to specify `resolver` for other packages.
-Each of these can be set to the same of a set, or an already-constructed `packs`.
+Each of these can be set to the name of a set, an already-constructed `packs`, or a function to resolve packages.